 The Code of Federal Regulations (title 49) controls domestic hazmat shipping operations.
 It represents a set of requirements for packing, labeling, and handling dangerous goods.
 If you are planning to ship hazardous materials within the country, you must learn the key points of state rules for hazmat transportation.

 International Maritime Dangerous Goods Code (IMDG) includes regulations for the international shipping of hazardous materials by water transport means.

 International Civil Aviation Organization is a governmental institution that supervises transporting of hazardous goods by air.
 The International Air Transport Association covers commercial hazmat delivery via private airlines.

 Shipping hazardous products can seem challenging due to the high number of rules.
 However, suitable preparation and conventional planning can streamline your hazmat transportation.

 Classifying and documentation

 The state regulations require shippers and retailers to properly classify hazmat items and gather all the necessary documentation.
 The characteristics of hazmat types define the way you would ship them.
-First, you need to make sure which class of hazardous goods your products belong to.
+First, you must ensure which class of hazardous goods your products belong to.
 To accurately classify the items, you may turn to the official DOT website to get more data on hazmat features.

 Second, start preparing all the demanded documentation in advance.
-The safety data sheet (SDS) is one of the most important hazmat shipping documents since it includes all the products’ details and handling recommendations.
-You also need to obtain the paperwork that lists your items’ identification number, shipping name, shipper’s certification, as well as the description of the product quantity and packaging type.
+The safety data sheet (SDS) is one of the most important hazmat shipping documents since it includes all product details and handling recommendations.
+You also need to obtain the paperwork that lists your items’ identification number, shipping name, and shipper’s certification, as well as the description of the product quantity and packaging type.

 Packaging and labeling